cir63ez/modell/coding_chart.md

 ### Pointers

-Put the pointer on the name of the variable
+Put the pointer near the name of the variable

 ```c
 char *str;